slatedocs/slate/source/includes/event_subscriptions.md

 This endpoint allows you to be notified of certain events.
 Those currently supported are:

-- `version_pdf_created` - this is fired after we have generated and stored a PDF, which is now ready to be downloaded.
+- `version_pdf_created` - this is fired after we have generated and stored a project version PDF, which is now ready to be downloaded.

 <aside class="notice">
   Please note that the `version_pdf_created` event is scoped to look for subscriptions which were created by the same division that the project belongs to.
 </aside>